 Recreation and Parks Association of the Yukon (RPAY)

-Grants of up to $3,000 per program to Yukon nonprofit organizations, municipalities, community associations, schools, First Nations, and individuals to promote active lifestyles and opportunities for physical activity in rural communities.
-Programs must be led by a qualified local individual.
-Please note that community programs offered by successful applicants will not replace existing recreational activity, and will instead foster participation in a broader range of active recreation.
+Grants of up to $3,000 per program to Yukon nonprofits, municipalities, community associations, schools, First Nations, and individuals to promote active lifestyles and opportunities for physical activity in rural communities.
+Priority is given to proposals for programs in rural Yukon or for a marginalized population in Whitehorse.